Should I neuter my pet?

 The days of dogs staying over night or a cat remaining at the vet for two days are a thing of the past, thankfully.

 When should I get my pet neutered?

 At Ark Vetcare we recommend kittens are neutered at around 5 ½ – 6 months of age.

-Larger dogs (Labrador, Husky etc) and giant breeds are neutered when they are in and around 1 year old.
+Larger dogs (Labrador, Husky etc.) and giant breeds are neutered when they are around 1 year old.

 I am concerned about the anaesthetics being used, should I be?

 As with any procedure there is a small risk involved but it is very minimal with neutering.
 The anaesthetic agents used in Ark Vetcare hospitals are the exact same as a human would use if they visited St. Vincent’s Hospital for a procedure.
 Therefore, you should have full confidence in the safety protocol of the anaesthetics being used.

 Each of our veterinary hospitals have surgeons with decades of surgical experience.
 Like everything in life, the more you do of something, the better you become.
 An experienced surgeon is a huge factor in ensuring a smooth neutering procedure.

 How long is the recovery time after neutering?

 Pet owners often wonder how long their pet will be in recovery after a neutering procedure.
 Generally, male cats and dogs are quite frisky, up and about and moving freely within 24 hours without any problems.